rayning0/suretax/README.md

         trans_date: '09/12/2017', trans_type_code: 'FIXEDVOIP').get_tax
 ```

 Must have at least 1 parameter.
-Must have 1-13 parameters, like:
+May have 1-13 parameters, like:

 ```ruby
 Tax.new(trans_type_code: 'HWCREDIT', tax_situs_rule: '03', sales_type_code: 'B',...).get_tax
 ```
-For parameters you don't input, we use these defaults:
+For parameters you leave out, we use these defaults from [default_args](https://github.com/xbpio/suretax/blob/master/lib/suretax/get_tax.rb):

 ```ruby
   zipcode: '91324',